Annette Lemieux

-Lemieux has been the recipient of awards from the National Endowment of the Arts and the Keiser Wilhelm Museum, Germany and an honorary Doctorate in Fine Arts from Monserrat College of Art.
+Lemieux has been the recipient of awards from the National Endowment of the Arts and the Keiser Wilhelm Museum, Germany and an honorary Doctorate in Fine Arts from Montserrat College of Art.
 Presently, in addition to her studio and exhibition schedule, she is a senior lecturer at Harvard University in the area of visual and environmental studies.

 Early life

 Annette Rose Lemieux was born in Norfolk, Virginia.
 Her father Joseph was in the Marines, and the family lived in a house close to the base.
 When Lemieux's father was called overseas, her mother, Margaret, moved with their two daughters – Annette and Suzette – to her hometown of Torrington, Connecticut; her parents would later divorce.
 Later on, she received her Bachelor of Fine Arts in painting from Hartford Art School University of Hartford in Connecticut.